12 best email newsletter software in 2026

 Moosend has three tiers: Pro, Moosend+, and Enterprise.

-• The Pro plan starts at $9/month (500 contacts, unlimited email sends), and pricing scales based on unique contact count.
-This means that you get charged per contact, no matter how many lists they’re in.
+• The Pro plan starts at $9/month for the lowest contact tier and includes unlimited email sends.
+Pricing scales based on unique contact count, so you get charged per contact, no matter how many lists they’re in.

 • Moosend+ is a customizable plan where you can add enterprise features as add-ons (e.g. transactional emails, custom reports, dedicated account manager) and meet your business needs.